Atlas-OS/docs/docs/Getting started/Post-Installation/Configuration/Optional Tweaks.md

 ## :material-eye-lock-outline: Lock Screen

-By running the ``Show Lock Screen.reg`` file, the lock screen can be restored to appear.
+By running the ``Show Lock Screen.reg`` file, the lock screen can be restored.

 ## :material-arrow-up-bold-outline: Run With Priority in context menu

 Running with priority is a feature that lets you tell a program how important it should be.
-By running the ``Add Run With Priority In Context Menu.reg`` file, you can turn on to control the priority via the context menu.
+By running the ``Add Run With Priority In Context Menu.reg`` file, you can control app priorities via the context menu.

 ## :material-menu: Send To Context Menu